Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Introduction

 \end{itemize}

-The rest of this article is structured in the following manner: Section \ref{sec:related} presents the related work.
+The rest of this article is structured as follows: Section \ref{sec:related} presents the related work.
 Section \ref{sec:back} provides preliminaries and background.
 Section \ref{sec:study} introduces the study area and the data construction process.
 Section \ref{sec:metho} describes the used DL methodology.
 Section \ref{sec:results} assesses the results obtained.
-Section \ref{sec:discussion} provides a comprehensive discussion of the results obtained, comparing them with previous works.
+Section \ref{sec:discussion} provides a comprehensive discussion of the obtained results, comparing them with previous works.
 Finally, section \ref{sec:conclusions} concludes the findings and sheds light into future works.